jasonlong/geo_pattern/README.md

     pattern = GeoPattern.generate("Mastering Markdown")

-To specify a base background color:
+To specify a base background color (with a hue and saturation that adjusts depending on the string):

     pattern = GeoPattern.generate("Mastering Markdown", {:base_color => "#fc0"})

+To use a specific background color (w/o any hue or saturation adjustments):

+    pattern = GeoPattern.generate("Mastering Markdown", {:color => "#fc0"})

 To use a specific [pattern generator](#available-patterns):